All Episodes

 No, no.

-Mr. King and Saudia has many billion, nobody know how much, and people hardly working to make it day by day.
+Nobody knows how much, and people hardly working to make it day by day.

-Well, you know, I saw I saw that.
+Well, you know, I saw that.

-I I can't help but interject my own person.
+I can't help but interject my own person.

-If if I were 83 and had 70 billion and this is going on where I live, I'm out of there.
+If I were 83 and had 70 billion and this is going on where I live, I'm out of there.

-Well, what is what is your impression of Schwarzenegger's governorship in California?
+What is your impression of Schwarzenegger's governorship in California?

 It was a disaster, right?